 What Are Airline ETFs?

-The Outlook for Airline ETFs in 2020
+Outlook for Airline ETFs

-Best Airline ETFs to Buy in 2020
+Best Airline ETFs

 U.S. Global Jets ETF (JETS)

-iShares Transportation Average ETF (IYT)
+iShares U.S. Transportation ETF (IYT)

 SPDR S&P Transportation ETF (XTN)